g1ibby/dcd/README.md

 - **Build Context**: Services using `build:` directive aren't supported yet.
 Use pre-built images from registries instead.
 - **Platform Support**: Currently optimized for Debian/Ubuntu systems.
 Other Linux distributions may need adjustments.

-*These limitations affect less than 5% of typical deployments and are on our roadmap to address.*

 ---